67 results after applying filter

 In complete archive

-Blue line copy of a road map of Mecosta County, Michigan that has been hand colored to show glacial soils as understood about the year 1945.
-The scale on the original os .75 inches equals 1 mile.
+Reproduction of a map of Cheboygan County, Michigan that has been hand colored to show the glacial soils as known about the year 1930.
+The scale on the original is .75 inches equals 1 mile.

-Printed color map of Michigan showing the location of the coal basin as well as glacial formations as understood in 1906.
-The scale on the original is 1 inch equals 56 miles.
+Reproduction of a map showing the glacial deposits in Menominee County as known in 1925.
+The scale on the original is 1 inch equals .75 miles.

-Reproduction of a geologic map of Ogemaw County in 1923.
-Glacial geology is emphasized.
+Reproduction of a map of Iron County showing the glacial geology as understood in 1930.
 The scale on the original is 1 inch equals 1.5 miles.

 Reproduction of a map showing the glacial geology of Luce County, Michigan as understood in 1929.
 The scale on the original is 1 inch equals 1 mile.